PaarthJ77/CIS17A_Project_2/README.md

-# **Battleship Game**
+# **Battleship**

-Welcome to the **Battleship Game**, a console-based implementation of the classic board game.
+Welcome to the **Battleship**, a console-based implementation of the classic board game.
 The game supports creating a new game, saving/loading game states, viewing high scores, and running unit tests.

 ---